-Views of BOD on system to reduce excessive leverage: In many cases, banks built up excessive leverage while apparently maintaining strong risk-based capital ratios.
-Subsequently, the banking sector was forced to reduce its leverage in a manner that not only amplified downward pressure on asset prices, but also intensified the positive feedback loop between losses, declines in bank capital and reduction in credit availability.
-In order to avoid building-up excessive on- and off-balance sheet leverage the board of directors of the bank prefer a simple, transparent, non-risk based leverage ratio which is calibrated to act as a credible supplementary measure to the risk based capital requirements.
+Views of BOD on system to reduce excessive leverage: To avoid the building up excessive leverage while apparently maintaining strong risk-based capital ratios, the banking sector was forced to reduce its leverage in a manner that not only amplified downward pressure on asset prices, but also intensified the positive feedback loop between losses, declines in bank capital and reduction in credit availability.
+In order to avoid building-up excessive on-and off-balance sheet leverage the board of directors of the bank prefer a simple, transparent, non-risk based leverage ratio which is calibrated to act as a credible supplementary measure to the risk based capital requirements.